gov-cy/staging-govcy-design-system-docs/src/components/file.md

 </div>
 ```
 ### Error messages
-Make sure to follow the instructions for ==error messages== and ==error summary== when validating user input.
+Make sure to follow the instructions for [error messages](../error_message) and [error summary](../error_summary) when validating user input.
 Error messages should be styled like this:

 *Example*
 <div class="govcy-container govcy-p-4 govcy-br-1 govcy-br-standard govcy-mb-4">